-66 HUNTINGDONSHIRE LOCAL PLAN REVIEW AND PROPOSED UPDATE
+56. HUNTINGDONSHIRE LOCAL PLAN REVIEW AND PROPOSED UPDATE

-Consideration was given to a report by the Chief Planning Officer (a copy of which is appended in the Minute Book) proposing the commencement of work on a new Local Plan to replace Huntingdonshire's Local Plan to 2036.
+By means of a report by the Chief Planning Officer (a copy of which is appended in the Minute Book, the Huntingdonshire Local Plan Review and Proposed Update was presented to the Panel.